RezaT4795/rezat4795.github.io/docs/onboarding/LanguageLevel.md

 Once, in the middle of the process of Onboarding, user can also navigate back from here.

-Also accessible from the preferences
+Also accessible from the preferences.

 ### Dependencies